-Table A.19 - S100\CD\AttributeDataType
+Table 5-A-19 - S100\FC\RoleType

-Role Name Name Description Comments Enumeration S100_FC_RoleType defines the type of a role Literal association an association is used to describe a relationship between two feature types that involves connections between their instances Literal aggregation an aggregation association is a relationship between two feature types, in which one of the feature types plays the role of a container and the other plays the role of a containee.
+Role Name Name Description Remarks Enumeration S100_FC_RoleType defines the type of a role Literal association an association is used to describe a relationship between two feature types that involves connections between their instances Literal aggregation an aggregation association is a relationship between two feature types, in which one of the feature types plays the role of a container and the other plays the role of a containee.
 Literal composition a composition association is a strong aggregation.
 In a composition association, if a container object is deleted then all of its containee objects are deleted as well.
+In other words containee objects cannot exist without the container object.